dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 resist the oncoming hordes.
 Would this envigorating effect have been possible if not for the story?
 What if it couldn't be told?

-What about the Battle of Marathon?
-Greeks defeated the Persians and news of this victory was so critical that Pheidippides ran over twenty miles to bear news of it's victory.
-Every marathon you run is part of a millenia-old celebration of being the first to deliver a message.

 ###

-- population growth/movement was tightly coupled to economic opportunity, which itself was coupled to population connectedness (rewrite)
+During the first millinea B.C., a confluence of Greek technology, culture and geography, encouraged a philosophic exploration of human life.
+In particular, the Greek city-states flourished at a time where reflection on the structure of society itself was encouraged, where its evolution occured at a rapid pace and operated long enough without being domineered by an external force.
+This itself wasn't unique, but we managed to maintain their literary tradition.
+In doing so, we preserved the best record this phenomenon in Western history.

+In the ancient world, population growth and movement was tightly coupled to economic opportunity, constrained by resources, and bounded by geography.
+Population quantity drives the total quantity of information and increases rate at which innovations via the network effect.
+Population density increases the rate at which information moves in those sociophysical networks.

+Imagine humans as particles with random motion whose individual speed of vibration depends on the vehicles available.
+For the most part, the particles vibrate in patterns originating from some home point and returning to it every day.
+When these particles hit the ocean, they accelerate like sound hitting a solid barrier, assuming these people have ships and sails.

+Imagine the sun rising in the Far East.
+It heats up the air and water, giving us wind and ocean currents, but doesn't it's sociophysical energy also reverberate through humanity?
+As the world turns each day, there is random motion moving from the east to the west, driving social interactions.
+Pushing through the noise are faint, low frequency waves of cultural information rippling over and reflecting between geographic features.
+Vacuums of low population density tapers this resonance.
+Between the centers of civilization, the dispersion of information is strained through translingual membrane, limiting the number of social connections over which information can cross.
+These metaphors are not perfect, as behavior was not coordinated and our modes of transportation were limited throughout history.

-  - Consider the human population distribution of 5,000 BC.
+Consider the human population distribution of 5,000 BC.
 At this time, we had dispersed from Africa through the Middle East and around the Black Sea to India, Europe, China, Indonesia and the Americas.
 At that time, was there a region more connected than others?
 The most connected region was the Middle East.
-    - This region had the shortest actual distance to the most number of people and the largest social graph neighborhoods.
-At that time, if you considered the neighborhood of people separated by two or three degrees, that neighborhood would be largest by far in the Middle East
-    - (how do i state the above to correct for variations in population density)
-        - when people were more widely spread out, those with the largest 2nd and 3rd degree networks exhibited major advantages
-    - the geography predestined the middle-east
-      - to be the most networked
-      - the aggregate of trade ...
+And people less connected?
+Those in island nations or beyond the tropics of Cancer and Capricorn, both of which would incidentally be more likely to understand the spherical shape of the earth.

+As for the Middle East, its high degree of connection, its proximity to geographic chokepoints and its access to large swaths of ocean surface area gave it an almost unparalleled economic advantage, which only grew as time marched on.
+This region had the shortest actual distance to the most number of people, and access to the largest social graph neighborhoods, depending on how you measured it.
+When people are more widely spread out, it is more rare to have large 2nd and 3rd degree networks, which conferred major advantages.
+Those with wealth could finance transport and delegate action, which further helped expand those networks.

+# (Social Physics Overview

+Sociophysical systems are usually too complex to yield truly scientific evidence, these metaphors and metrics are invaluable tools yielding philosophic insights.
+They sharpen our inductive reasoning for social behavior and history, giving us options that will yield concrete scientific evidence.
+Most social systems modeled with physical components are incomputable, but computational social science is harnessing these ideas today. (cite study)

 - The speed of information is just one quantifiable social metric whose (momentary scale) led to a profound effect on human history.